 At least 9 GOP-led state legislatures want to restrict or criminalize drag shows

-Wendy Williams has owned her bar, Club Temptation, in Cookeville, Tenn., for six years.
+Wendy Williams has owned her bar, Club Temptation, in Cookeville, Tennessee, for six years.
 She regularly holds space for drag performances, including drag brunches and bingo.
 Williams also performs drag herself.

 "Our drag shows are popular.
 It's an important part of the entertainment factor of the bar," she said.